RachelBaschieri/US-Biochar-Atlas-Biochar-Selection-Tool/README.md

 # US-Biochar-Atlas-Biochar-Selection-Tool
 The tool takes in user-input soil test data and crop requirements to search the biochar characteristics database for biochar that meets the users soil health goals.

+##To run the app on your computer, open Terminal or Putty
-# Load the sample database
-psql -U postgres -d practiceAtlas -f practiceAtlas_clean.sql
+1. Load in the sample database psql -U postgres -d practiceAtlas -f practiceAtlas_clean.sql
+2. Copy the example env file:
+cp .env.example .env
+3. Install dependencies:
+pip install -r requirements.txt
+4. Run the app: